eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Performing initial sandbox verification, and work with design verification team to create and execute thorough verification test plans.
 	- Knowledge of vector architecture and concepts.
 	- Prior experience designing high-performance vector and/or SIMD processors/units.
 + skill set:
+	- strong programming skills in C++ with experience in developing latency-critical software
+	- demonstrated ability to take neural network models from concept to production with in-depth knowledge in deep learning frameworks, such as TensorFlow
++ skill set:
 	- BLAH.
 + skill set: